holunda-io/camunda-bpm-correlate/docs/user-guide/message-acceptor.md

 ### HeaderMessageMessageMetaDataSnippetExtractor

 The `HeaderMessageMessageMetaDataSnippetExtractor` is responsible for reading metadata from message headers.
-Most communication technologies support some concept of message headers and the corresponding [Ingres Adapter](./ingres-axon.md) is mapping those headers to message headers used in the library.
+Most communication technologies support some concept of message headers and the corresponding [Ingress Adapter](./ingress-axon.md) is mapping those headers to message headers used in the library.
 By doing so, you can influence message attributes on a message level.
-For example, if you are receiving different types of messages by the same ingres adapter, this is the easiest way to detect the type of the message.
+For example, if you are receiving different types of messages by the same ingress adapter, this is the easiest way to detect the type of the message.

 ## Message filtering

-Sometimes, more messages are sent through the channel as needed to be received by the Ingres Adapter and needs to be accepted and stored by the library.
+Sometimes, more messages are sent through the channel as needed to be received by the Ingress Adapter and needs to be accepted and stored by the library.
 For this purpose, a special filtering component `MessageFilter` is configured in the `MessageAcceptor`.
 For more details, how to use the filter please check the [Filtering messages](filtering-messages.md) section.

 You can